yohandev/6115-final-project/writeup/main.typ

     - Instead, each core has a small cache of vertices (a hash-map keyed by the vertex index) of transformed vertices that it references; i.e. it rasterizes _while_ transforming vertices.

 == Drawing Triangles
-(Go over the chosen algorithm using barycentric coordinates, benchmarks over implementations (floating point, fixed point, hardware accumulator).
+(Go over the chosen algorithm using barycentric coordinates, benchmarks over implementations (floating point, fixed point, hardware interpolator).
 Note that fixed point implementation inherently has subpixel precision.
 See rasterizer.c)